Steven-Thompson/thompsonwebdesigns/README.md

-# thompsonwebdesigns
+# thompsonwebdesigns.com
-My website portfolio used for RMIT subject
+My website portfolio used for RMIT subject.
+No longer maintaining thompsonwebdesigns.com